atlisg/vegan-bot/pm.md

   * iPad
 * Add favicon
 * Address console warnings
-  - Angular is running in the development mode.
+  * Angular is running in the development mode.
 Call enableProdMode() to enable the production mode.
-  - DevTools failed to parse SourceMap: http://veganbot.com/autotrack.js.map
+  * DevTools failed to parse SourceMap: http://veganbot.com/autotrack.js.map
 * Make sources clickable in answers, linking to their homepage
+* API
   * Call API on every page change to track stats for each answer
+  * Start using Node.js API and MongoDB to store and give answers
+* Improve searchbox
   * Order results in autocomplete
+  * Make possible to enter in chat input without selecting from dropdown
+  * Record all inputs in search field
+* Implement Contact page

 ### In Progress

-* Add hint to placeholders "... (hint: use keywords)"

 ### Done